JhOe1/Cyber-security-30-days-project/Day-03/README.md

 ### Step 1: Setting Up a Vultr Account and Configuring the VPC

 To begin, I created an account on **Vultr**, utilizing the $300 credit offer.
 I proceeded by setting up a **VPC 2.0** in the **Manchester** region as it was the cloeset to me, I aslo ensured all virtual machines remain within the same location for optimal network connectivity.
-I allocated a private IP range of `172.31.x.x/24` for this project, which will be used throughout the upcoming tasks.
+I allocated a private IP range of `172.31.x.x/24` for this project, which will be used throughout the upcoming tasks.I kept the configuration minimal, disabling IPv6 and auto backups.

 ### Step 2: Deploying the Virtual Machine for Elasticsearch